 Because the waiting lists for services are so long, it’s important to get involved with advocacy efforts to meet the needs of the unserved.
 Parent coalitions help improve the service system by advocating with a unified voice.
 Contact The Arc of Washington State to find out if there’s a parent coalition near you.
 Call toll-free 1-888-754-8798.

 Until now, you have been the only person speaking for your child.
 Now that he or she is either reaching or has already entered adulthood, it’s especially important for his or her voice to be heard.

-People First of Washington and Self Advocates of Washington promote self-advocacy in all areas of a person’s life.
+People First of Washington promotes self-advocacy in all areas of a person’s life.
 In many parts of the state, they are creating self-advocacy chapters in high schools.
 For more information, call People First toll-free at 1-800-758-1123.
-In Pierce and Kitsap counties, contact Self Advocates of Washington at 1-253-597-3709.

 Self Advocates in Leadership, known as SAIL, also offers many opportunities for people with developmental disabilities to shape the services and policies that affect their lives.
 For more information about SAIL, contact the Arc of Washington State at 1-888-754-8798 or visit SAIL’s website.